SocialGouv/streaming-file-encryption/README.md

 decrypt a file.

-You could store this context in your database, but make sure it's an immutable record, like a foreign key.
-UUIDs are ideal for this kind of application.
+You could store this context in your database, but make sure it's an immutable value, like a foreign key.
+Random UUIDv4 are ideal for this kind of application.

 ```ts
 import {